-Law and War
+Law and War Pre/Corequisite: See Course List Recommended Class(es): International Law

-Pre/Corequisite: See Course List Recommended Class(es): International Law knotty legal questions underlying current wartime debates, with a primary focus on modern conflicts facing the United States in the post-9/11 era.
+Does law continue to operate in times of war?
+This seminar will examine the knotty legal questions underlying current wartime debates, with a primary focus on modern conflicts facing the United States in the post-9/11 era.
 A complex architecture of international and domestic law governs states and state actors during wartime.
 Evolving threats, new technologies, and domestic politics have tested these legal frameworks, and the domestic and international laws of war continue to adapt to challenges to their relevance and viability.
 Topics for discussion may include, among others: Cyber operations, Guantanamo detention, targeted killing and drones, interrogation and torture, humanitarian intervention in conflicts like those in Libya and Syria, and the scope of the U.S. President's constitutional and statutory authority to wage war.
 This seminar will require writing regular reaction papers as well as a government decision-making simulation at the end of the semester.